openlawteam/tribute-contracts/website/docs/subgraph/structure/Subgraph.md

 title: The Subgraph Manifest
 ---

-Here is an example of the TributeDAO subgraph manifest:
+Here is an example of the TributeDAO subgraph manifest, for more details on how to define a subgraph manifest check out **[The Graph](https://thegraph.com/docs/define-a-subgraph#the-subgraph-manifest)**:

 ```
 specVersion: 0.0.2